techgnosis/pki/readme.md

 -CAkey root_private_key.pem \
 -out endpoint_cert.pem \
 -days 365

+# the difference between the root cert and the endpoint cert is -CA to provide the root cert.
+This cert will appear in the chain
+# and will work to verify the endpoint cert

 # verify the cert is from the root cert
 openssl verify -CAfile rootCA.pem endpoint_cert.pem